 Caroline starts from the belief that most people can sing with encouragement and practice so that choir sessions can be enjoyed both by those with little or no experience and also by those who already sing regularly.
 The choir is run using this Natural Voice approach: you do not need to be able to read music or have sung in choirs before, as all the songs are taught by ear.
 Words and some music (optional!) are provided for some songs.
 The Zimbabwean proverb ‘If you can talk you can sing’ underlies the approach.No auditions!

 Yes, anyone can join if we have space: this means all are welcome whatever your background as long as you are over 16.Performance

-As well as enjoying singing for fun each week there is a chance for everyone to take part in an informal concert for family and friends at the end of term to raise funds for Water Aid.
-Sometimes the choir is asked to sing at other events such as at Wellington Festival and may take part in regional community choir events at Bristol – but this is optional.
-Check out when our next performance is and come along and see us in action.
+As well as singing for fun each week there is a chance for everyone to take part in informal concerts, usually for family and friends at the end of term, to raise funds for Charities such as Water Aid and St Margaret’s Hospice.
+Sometimes the choir is asked to sing at other events such as at the Wellington Fair and may take part in regional community choir events, local events and exchange weekends; attendance at these is optional but the more the merrier.
+They are great fun!
+We meet to sing rather than perform but you can check out when our next performance is and come along and see us in action.
 Here are some of our past performances.

-Why not come along to a taster workshop and gain confidence using your natural singing voice?
+Why not come along to a taster session and gain confidence using your natural singing voice?
 See the information on the Join page (FAQs)